+Case Study

-Case Study 1 2 Delirium due to Datura Stramoniun Ingestion: A case report 3 Abstract 4 Introduction 5 Datura stramonium, known as devils apple or tatula by the people of Turkey, is a plant known 6 member of a belladonna alkaloid family contains atropine, hyoscyamine and scopolamine 7 having hallucinogenic and anticholinergic effects.
-In our study we described a case presented 8 9 by delirium to our emergency department later diagnosed as Datura stramonium poisoning.
-Presentation of Case 10 19 years old male patient admitted to our emergency department by his relatives with the 11 12 complaints of altered mental status, yelling, and meaningless speech.
-He was conscious at the 13 time of his presentation but place, time, person orientation was altered with no cooperation.
-2 14 mg physostigmine were administered intravenously to patient because he was further harm caused by him to himself and environment.
-After further monitorisation for 8 hours patient 15 16 were discharged safely.
-Discussion and Conclusion 17 Herbal wealth of Turkey is more.
-Turkish people are traditionally more prone to usage of 18 herbal medicine.
-Also drug abuse is a growing problem in the country 19 KEY WORDS: Datura stramonium, delirium, physostigmine, Emergency department 20 21 22 23 24 25
+1 2 Delirium due to Datura Stramoniun Ingestion: A case report 3 Abstract 4 5 Introduction Datura stramonium, known as devils apple or tatula by Turkish people.
+It is a plant known as 6 7 a member of belladonna alkaloid family contains atropine, hyoscyamine and scopolamine that are having hallucinogenic and anticholinergic effects.
+In our study we described a case 8 9 presented by delirium to our emergency department with later diagnosed as Datura 10 stramonium poisoning.
+11 Presentation of Case 12 19 years old male patient admitted to our emergency department by his relatives with the 13 complaints of altered mental status, yelling, and meaningless speech.
+He was conscious at the 14 time of admission but place, time and person orientation was altered with no cooperation.
+Ten 15 mg midazolam was administrated intravenously to the patient because he was further harm 16 caused by him to himself and environment.
+After further monitorisation for 8 hours patient 17 were discharged safely.
+Discussion and Conclusion 18 19 Herbal wealth of Turkey is widespread.
+Turkish people are traditionally more prone to usage 20 of herbal medicine.
+Also drug abuse is a growing problem in the country.
+21 KEY WORDS: Datura stramonium, delirium, physostigmine, Emergency department 22 23